trueos/sysadm/docs/client_handbook/sysadmclient.rst

 ========================

 |trueos| supports a feature of ZFS known as multiple boot environments
 (BEs).
-With multiple boot environments, the process of updating software becomes a low-risk operation as the updates are applied to a different boot environment.
+With multiple BEs, the process of updating software becomes a low-risk operation as the updates are applied to a different boot environment.
 If needed, there is an option to reboot into a backup boot environment.
 Other examples of using boot environments include:

 * When making software changes, it is possible to take a snapshot of the boot environment at any stage during the modifications.
+In the event of undesirable results, the user can roll back to a previous BE by activating a different BE according to the instructions under :ref:`Figure 17 <install1(1)>`.

 * Save multiple boot environments on the system and perform various updates on each of them as needed.
 Install, test, and update different